The Metatron Project: A Vision for Security

 Wall >>

-A fortified, intelligent barrier securing Israel’s 1949 borders – 1115 km of reinforced sovereignty.
+A fortified, intelligent barrier securing Israel’s 1967 boundary line – 1115 km of reinforced sovereignty.

 02